• Products

 The following fields appear for recurring Notifications only:

-• Start: Enter the number of days and either before or after the due date you want the Notifications to occur.
+• Start: Enter the number of days and choose either before or after the due date you want the Notifications to occur.

 • Frequency: Select the frequency you want the Notifications to occur: once, daily, every 2 days, weekly, every 2 weeks, or monthly.